xiokka/webweaver/README.md

 # webweaver
 ## Description
-Generate a bookmarks page from an XML file.
+Generate a sites directory from an XML file.

 The XML structure must be:
 ```xml